merak48763/WireframeDisplay/README.md

 Adapted from [HalbFettKaese/WireframeDisplay](https://github.com/HalbFettKaese/WireframeDisplay).
 Minecraft version: 1.21.4

+> [!Warning]
+> The wireframe display is triggered by item textures with alpha=251.
+> Other item textures with this specific alpha value may be affected.

 ## Spawning a wireframe display

 The wireframe displays are just item models.
 You can spawn them as a display like this: